CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2016

 Space.
 Most of us have some inkling that space and time are related, hooked-at-the-hip, but few have a deep sense of how that is so.
 We’ll explore it.

 When we learned the story of the wheat-and-chessboard story — one grain of wheat on the first square, two on the second, four on the third, eight on the fourth and so on, the result was bewildering.
-By that 64th square on the chessboard, just multiplying by 2 for each new square, there are 18,446,744,073,709,551,616 or 18.446 quintillion grains of wheat (give or take a few).
+By that 64th square on the chessboard, just multiplying by 2 for each new square, there are 18,446,744,073,709,551,616 or 18.446 quintillion grains of wheat.
 That is called the power of 2, or 2-to-the 64th which in mathematics is displayed as 264 power.

 It is a good introduction to where we are going.
-Our goal is go all the way out to 2200 which is so far beyond where any of us have ventured; you can well imagine there will be many new conceptual frameworks to open along that path.
+Our new goal is to go all the way out to 2202 which is way beyond where any of us have ventured; you might imagine there will be many new conceptual frameworks to open along that path.
 Let’s review:

 - We know that this expansion is very simple — we are just multiplying by 2 just like every cell in life.